-The extension currently only supports RSpec tests.
+The extension supports the RSpec and Minitest test frameworks.

-rspec-core gem (and any other dependencies required by your test suite).
+rspec-core gem installed (and any other dependencies required by your test suite).
 It's been tested with Ruby 2.6 and Rspec 3.8, but it should work with most recent versions of Ruby and all versions of Rspec 3.x above 3.6.0 (versions before 3.6.0 do not currently work because they don't expose an

 id property for tests in the JSON formatter).